euroscipy/euroscipy_proceedings/papers/robert_cimrman/robert_cimrman.rst

 This example defines the problem of temperature distribution on a 2D rectangular domain.
-It directly corresponds to the temperature part of the thermoelasticity example, only for the sake of completeness a definition of material coefficient is shown as well.
+It directly corresponds to the temperature part of the thermoelasticity example, only for the sake of completeness a definition of a material coefficient is shown as well.

 .. code-block:: python